Our Leadership Team

 Career Highlights: Chelinde is the founder of CME Consulting, an independent employee benefits consulting practice.
 Prior experience in the group insurance business includes Senior Vice President and Chief Underwriting Officer, Blue Cross Blue Shield of Massachusetts (1997-2009); Director/Vice President of National Underwriting, Healthsource, Inc. (1996-1997); and Director of Underwriting, Tufts Health Plans (1995-1996).
 As an ESC Consultant, Chelinde offers expertise in strategic planning, grant writing, needs assessment, and program and service evaluation and has served on ESC consulting teams for ESC clients UWander and Hope House.

-Other Boards/Activities/Affiliations: Current Board Member, Haiti Development Institute; former Trustee at Catholic Charitable Bureau of the Archdiocese of Boston, Inc.; former Chair of the Haitian Multi Service Center Board in Boston, MA.
+Other Boards/Activities/Affiliations: Former Board Member, Haiti Development Institute; former Trustee at Catholic Charitable Bureau of the Archdiocese of Boston, Inc.; former Chair of the Haitian Multi Service Center Board in Boston, MA.

 Founder and President, Marketing & Management Associates for Nonprofits